Installing VMware vCenter Server¶

 Use the following procedure to add a host in vCenter.

-Homeicon (house) on the VMware vSphere Web Client page
+Select the Home icon (house) on the VMware vSphere Web Client page.

-Enter a name for the Datacenter in the Datacenter Name field and click Ok.
+Enter a name for the datacenter in the Datacenter Name field and click Ok.

-OK.
-The new Datacenter is visible in the left panel of the vSphere Web Client.
+The new datacenter is visible in the left panel of the vSphere Web Client.
 Click the actions drop-down and select Add a Host.

 Enter the administrator account credentials in the Username and Password fields and click Next.

 The VM location dialog displays.
-Select a cluster or accept the default option and click Next to proceed.
+Select a cluster or accept the default option and click Next to continue.